www.mdavid.com.au

-No it's not.
 Learning software is like learning a language.
-Just because you've learned English doesn't mean you can start speaking French too.
-But if you can already speak five languages it'll be easier to pick up a new one.
-Likewise, the more 3D programs you know the easier it is to learn another.
-If you don't know any 3D at all then it will probably take a while, as you learn the basic concepts and the methods.
+Just because you’ve picked up English doesn’t mean you can start speaking French too.
+But if you can already speak five languages it’ll be easier to pick up a new one.
+Likewise, the more 3D programs you know the easier it is to figure out another.
+If you don’t know any 3D at all then it will probably take a while, as you learn the fundamental concepts and workflow.

-I once even saw one software provider claiming that learning to use their software was as basic as learning to use a pencil, where the challenge was not about learning the tool, but in learning to create great art.
-I don't like that smug attitude and I'm here to say that it is not that easy.
-However, to their credit, more software makers are lifting their game a lot by providing excellent video training materials to show you how to use their software, something which, I might add, is not needed for pencils.
+I once even saw a well-known developer claiming that learning to use their 3D software was like learning to use a pencil, where the challenge was not in understanding the software but rather, in improving your artistic talents.
+I don’t like that smug attitude and I’m here to say that it’s not that easy.
+However, to their credit, more software makers, including that one, are lifting their game a lot by providing many hours of outstanding video training materials showing you how to handle their software — something which, I might add, is not needed for pencils.

 So is this stuff really hard?
 Well, it's complicated, but put in the hours and pretty much anyone can learn enough to start enjoying it.
 And there's a lot to enjoy.